 Though there are no hard and fast rules here, you want to find the right balance between ease of use and portability.
 Most laptop displays are 13–15 inches, which is suitable for schoolwork.

-You may want to go a little larger, 15-inch or above, if your child is pursuing creative subjects.
+You may want to go a little larger, 15-inches or above, if your child is pursuing creative subjects.
 The detail required for this sort of work will benefit from a larger screen.
 You can also get 10–12-inch models, but they can feel cramped and may be uncomfortable to use for long periods.

 Durable laptops for backpacks

 Durability shouldn’t be overlooked when deciding which laptop to buy.
 Most are notoriously susceptible to accidental spills.
-Generally speaking, laptops don’t like to be dropped or put through any particularly strenuous situations.

 They may be able to handle a few bumps in a backpack but it’s best to pay a little extra for a carry case (even as a second layer of protection in a backpack).
 These cost around $30–100.